 This morning we travel inland to the sanctuary of Zeus at Dodona, the oldest oracle in Greece.
 In prehistoric times it was a shrine of the Great Earth Mother.
 Homer says that the focus of the oracle was Zeus’ holy oak tree and that barefoot priests called Selloi lay on the ground to receive the god’s communication from the rustling of the leaves and branches.
 Achilleus prays to Zeus of Dodona to protect his dear friend Patroklos in battle (Iliad 16.233-35).
 The territory of Dodona sent twenty-two ships to fight at Troy.

-Late morning we return to Ioannina to visit the Archaeological Museum.
+Late morning ,we return to Ioannina to visit the Archaeological Museum.
 The collection covers a wide time span from the first appearance of humans in Epirus during the Lower Paleolithic, 250,000 years ago, to late antiquity in late Roman times (3rd century AD).
-Great emphasis is placed on the artefacts from the sanctuary of Dodona which are exhibited in a hall devoted to one of the greatest sanctuaries of the Greek world.
+Most interesting for us is the display of lead tablets on which those seeking advice scratched questions addressed to Zeus.

 With a history going back to Hellenistic times, Ioannina is now a thriving university town with a local artisan industry in exquisite silversmithing and jewellery making.
 Following time at leisure and lunch at a lakeside restaurant, we take a guided tour of the old town set within the impressive fortifications of Ioannina Castle.
 (Overnight Ioannina) BL